 Athletic Clothes for College

-I worked out a bit in college, so if you plan to also be active, you’ll want to bring some gear.
-How much you pack will depend on just how often you plan to work out.
+Next, if you plan to also be active, you’ll want to bring some gear.
+I’m a big runner, so staying fit in college was important to me.
+However, the amount of workout clothes you pack will depend on just how often you plan to work out.
 If you’re on a sports team, you’ll need to stock up on more athletic gear.

 Going Out Outfits for College

-Next, let’s talk about what to wear when you go out.
+Of course, it wouldn’t be a college clothes packing list without talking about “going out” clothes.
 Whether you’re heading to a party or dinner with your roommate, sometimes you want to dress up a bit.
 Here are my recommendations:

 Shoes to Bring to College

-Finally, I would like to comment on shoes.
+Finally, let’s talk shoes.
 When I studied abroad, I was SHOCKED at just how many shoes some of my friends deemed necessary, when in reality they only wore two or three pairs the entire semester.
 You DO NOT need 5 pairs of stilettos (unless you wear these all the time and are superwoman in which case ignore me)!!!
 I repeat: YOU DO NOT NEED 5 PAIRS OF STILETTOS!